kerryconvery/game-stream-search-public/README.md

 #### Technical improvements
 * Setup a CICD build pipeline and have it hosted on the a cloud platform
-* Store secrets in a secure location such as AWS Parameter store or secrets manager
+* Store API keys in a secure location such as AWS Parameter store or secrets manager
 * Service monitoring
 * Error logging frontend and backend
 * Use a linter